 This application was reviewed by the City's Technical Planning Committee (TPC).
 The TPC raised comments regarding landscaping and boulevard trees.
-The TPC raised comments that a 1.6 m wide road widening is needed in order to accommodate 2 boulevard trees along Okanagan Ave W. Typical servicing requirements have been identified for the Building Permit stage of the project, if the rezoning and development permit applications are supported by Council.
+Staff worked with the applicant to address these concerns, and 3 boulevard trees were provided on the landscape plan.
+Typical servicing requirements have been identified for the Building Permit stage of the project, if the rezoning, development variance permit, and development permit applications are supported by Council.
 These items have been communicated to the applicant.